-3.2.1 How and when do I fill out a TEP form?
+3.2.1 How and when do I fill out a protected species form TEP form?

-A Listed Marine and Threatened Species form (TEP Form: located at the back of your logbook) must be completed for all protected species interactions.
+A Wildlife and other protected Species Form Listed Marine and Threatened Species form (TEP Form: located at the back of your logbook) must be completed for all protected species interactions.